North Texas church shooting sparks more discussion about ‘good guys with guns’

 WASHINGTON, D.C.
 (Nexstar) — It only lasted six seconds.

-Texas Attorney General Ken Paxton says the church was ready.
+Texas Attorney General Ken Paxton said the church was ready.
 They had designated a security team and trained members of the congregation.

-“I think you could see from the video that that guy was surrounded rather quickly by more than just, you know, a few people,” says Paxton.
+“I think you could see from the video that that guy was surrounded rather quickly by more than just, you know, a few people.”

-But Michigan Democratic Senator Gary Peters says that is the reality for many places of worship.
+But Michigan Democratic Senator Gary Peters said that is the reality for many places of worship.

-Peters says the money would allow the department of homeland security to work with the religious groups to assess their risks and plan for the worst.
+Peters said the money would allow the department of homeland security to work with the religious groups to assess their risks and plan for the worst.

-“These grants are available now and places of worship should reach out to see if they qualify,” says Peters.
+“These grants are available now and places of worship should reach out to see if they qualify,” Peters said.

 Peters’ bill has been passed by both the House and Senate and is awaiting the president’s signature to become law.